 Women from Puerto Rico who ate garlic rich Sofrito had a 67% decrease in breast cancer risk than those who did not eat a garlic rich diet.
-Another clinical study reported that use of raw garlic two or more times a week had a preventative effect on developing liver cancer in Chinese population.
-The studies indicate that garlic intake is beneficial and has the potential to lower cancer risk.
+Another study reported that the use of raw garlic two or more times a week had a preventative effect on developing liver cancer in Chinese population.
+Many observational studies have also shown a reduced risk of prostate cancer in those with a high intake of garlic.
+Some animal studies also suggested the potential of garlic intake in reducing skin cancer.
+These studies indicate that garlic intake is beneficial and has the potential to lower cancer risk.

 Garlic is one of those herbs that it is almost impossible to cook without if you want your food to have flavor.
 A relative of onion, garlic is extensively used in Italian, Mediterranean, Asian and Indian cuisines (sauteed onions mixed with a ginger/garlic paste is the base to every great dish in this world), hence making it a herb that is enjoyed by people globally.
 Being that garlic is so widely used and has been used for such a large portion of history, there is a scientific interest on how a garlic based diet can interact and affect various types of cancers and cancer therapies in the body.
 And while a lot more research needs to be done, it is becoming increasingly clear that garlic does have a significant sway in being able to reduce the risk of various cancers.